Trolleza/lab-express-rooms-with-reviews/README.md

 "Link to your backend repository here:

-Link to your frontend repository here:""
+Link to your frontend repository here:"https://github.com/Trolleza/lab-express-rooms-client"

 Just paste the link (A Markdown link, just research how to create links inside Markdown) to your backend and frontend repositories in front of the correct phrase.